Share price information and charts, calculators and historical share prices.

 - oversight and review of risk management and internal control; and

-- determining the appropriate level of risk exposure for the Company.
+- establishing the appropriate level of risk exposure for the Company.

 5.1 Major capital projects, investments or contracts in excess of the amount delegated to the Chief Executive Officer.